oestrich/ex_venture/docs/admin/users.md

 ![Users Index](/images/admin-users-index.png)

 The user listing lets you see which users have signed up for the game.
 You can click `View` to view more details about that user.
+You can also filter the list by level, class, and race.

 ## Viewing a User